bernd/samsa/README.md

   for handling `Iterables`.
 Maybe that dependency can be removed by writing a helper class which implements those parts. (or extend the Iterable classes that are used)

+### Tests

+For some reason I switched to TestNG.
+Maybe switch back to JUnit because that is more common and also used by Kafka.

 ### Cleanup